openlexington/gethelplex-research/README.md

 In taking on this project, Open Lexington has reached out to many other civic groups tackling similar resource directory problems.
 The consensus is that [it's hard to maintain good data](http://erikschwartz.net/2015-05-20-n00bs-guide-to-community-resource-directories/) over the long term because of the sustained effort required.
 Many business and non-profit models are being explored but there's no clear winner yet.

+In order to encourge more frequent data updates, we are using a simple Google Sheet as a backend to our June 2015 prototype (h/t @allaface).
+A client-side javascript application hosted on GitHub can pull from the Google Sheet eliminating hosting cost and complexity.

+But the js application does sacrifice some search engine optimization so we may end up tackling this problem at some point.

 ## Development